Our insurrection will not be televised

 Eurostat: Government expenditure on culture, 2025. ec.europa.eu/eurostat… ,_culture_and_religion.
 Accessed 20 June 2026.

 But what do these numbers mean?
 Cyprus government spends 0.439465% of its GDP on culture.
-This indeed appears like a very low number considering that the EU target is 1%, and Malta, one of the few EU countries smaller than Cyprus, ranks as number one by allocating 2.605121% of its GDP on culture!
+This indeed appears like a very low percentage considering that the EU target is 1%, and Malta, one of the few EU countries smaller than Cyprus, ranks as number one by allocating 2.605121% of its GDP on culture!

 Admittedly, for the past 6 years, the cultural sector had a fixation on the rounded 0.44 percentage, and none of us tried to translate that in actual euros.
-According to Eurostat, the Cyprus GDP is estimated to be €35,177,153,500 from which 0.44% is allocated to culture which translates to €154,603,590.
+According to Eurostat, the Cyprus GDP is estimated to be €35,177,153,500 from which 0.439465% is allocated to culture which translates to €154,603,590.
 Interestingly only €8,900,000 is confirmed to be used for partially funding the whole of the non-profit cultural sector, libraries, cinema productions, monument commissions, and independent artists.

 pie charts 2025

 Cyprus government expenditure on culture, 2025.
-Left: calculated against the GDP; Centre: partial funding to the whole of the non-profit cultural sector, libraries, cinema productions, monument commissions, and independent artists in relation to the total cultural funding; Right: total cultural funding, compared with the DMC funding and the partial funding to whole of the non-profit cultural sector, libraries, cinema productions, monument commissions, and independent artists.
+Left: Cultural funding calculated against the GDP; Centre: partial funding to the whole of the non-profit cultural sector, libraries, cinema productions, monument commissions, and independent artists in relation to the total cultural funding; Right: total cultural funding, compared with the DMC funding and the partial funding to whole of the non-profit cultural sector, libraries, cinema productions, monument commissions, and independent artists.

-The interpretations we are left with are:
+The possible interpretations we are left with are:

 2. The government spends over two thirds (67.6566%) of the cultural budget on entertainment, or on other non-cultural projects.

-3. The funds allocated to the DMC are the only funds allocated to culture and the government gives false information to the EU.
+3. The funds of €50,000,000 allocated to the DMC are the only cultural funds.

 Hypothetical ranking of Cyprus

+The centralised funding system to which NGOs and artists are subjected has created many unforeseen problems.
 Every year sees the creation of additional cultural NGOs, most of which are artists run.
-In fine arts alone, my list of NGOs was expanded from 40 in 2020, to 50 in 2025, which amounts to 25% increase in 5 years.
-This is objectively understandable because artists are trying to compete for access to the funding, which basically remained unchanged.
+In fine arts alone, my list of NGOs has expanded from 40 in 2020, to 56 in 2025, which amounts to a 40% increase in 5 years.
+This is objectively understandable because artists are competing for access to the funding, which has remained unchanged.

-Solving such problems requires radical solutions.
-The options below have not been discussed in depth with most of the other NGOs but it is my opinion that unless we think radically, the situation will definitely worsen.
+The options below have not been discussed in depth with most of the other NGOs but it is in my opinion, at this early stage, that unless we think radically, the situation will definitely worsen.

-The first option is to remain as we are.
-This, in my opinion, is no longer sustainable, although it does its own advantages.
+This, in my opinion, is no longer sustainable, although it has its own advantages.
 It gives NGOs their own agency, control, and freedom to select their own paths.
-It also creates a polyphony in the arts scene which is also a disadvantage as we do not only compete for the funding, but also for the audiences.
+It creates a polyphony in the arts scene which is also a disadvantage as we create cultural noise, to compete for the audiences’ attention.

 Option 1